 I know the next part of this story should be “and then one of my patterns went viral and now I’m making $200k a year!” – but I’m still waiting for that to happen!
 The truth is that I was working full time in a stressful tourism job in Vancouver that left me little brain power for anything else.

-These days, I’m balancing my time between building the business and working part time to pay the bills.
+These days, I’m balancing my time between building the business and working to pay the bills.
 I’m hard at work designing new patterns and exploring ideas for future expansion, and I’m excited for what the future holds!

 I hope you enjoy browsing my website.
 If you have any questions or comments, please contact me.
 I’d love to chat!